W. Richard West Sr.: Teaching career

 In 1941, West began his first teaching assignment at the Phoenix Indian School, serving primarily Navajo students.
 After the United States entered World War II, he joined the US Navy the next year and fought in Europe, serving from 1942 to postwar 1946.
 Upon his honorable discharge, West returned to teaching at the Phoenix Indian School.

-He was hired at Bacone College in Muskogee, Oklahoma, where he became head of the art department and taught from 1947 to 1970.
+Bacone College in Muskogee, Oklahoma hired West.
+He taught from 1947 to 1970 and became head of the art department.
 From 1970 to 1977, West taught art at Haskell Indian Junior College in Kansas.
 He influenced generations of Native American artists.
-His students included such successful artists as Joan Hill, Enoch Kelly Haney, Johnny Tiger Jr., Sharron Ahtone Harjo, Marlene Riding In-Mameah, and Virginia Stroud.
+His students included such successful artists as Joan Hill (Muscogee/Cherokee), Enoch Kelly Haney (Seminole/Muscogee), Johnny Tiger Jr. (Muscogee/Seminole), Sharron Ahtone Harjo (Kiowa), Marlene Riding In-Mameah (Pawnee), and Virginia Stroud (Keetoowah Cherokee/Muscogee).

-From 1979 to 1980, West served as professor emeritus at Bacone College.
+From 1979 to 1980, West served as professor emeritus at Bacone College and directed the Ataloa Lodge Museum.

 Artwork

-Dick West was a master of flat-style painting, that drew upon the pictorial and narrative aspects of Plains hide painting.
-Flat style painting frequently portrays tribal dances and histories.
-His works portrayed Cheyenne culture, as informed by his highly traditional upbringing.
+Dick West was a master of Flatstyle painting that drew upon the pictorial and narrative aspects of Plains hide painting.
+Flatstyle painting frequently portrays tribal dances and histories.
+His works portrayed Cheyenne culture, as informed by his culturally informed upbringing.

 A complete departure from that style was West's Indian Christ series, which were lush, allegorical oil paintings of New Testament stories with Native American figures, set in the Southern Plains.
 Through this series, West wanted to portray the universality of Jesus.

-Although flat-style is what he is best known for, West also painted abstract and highly stylized works in oil, watercolor, tempera, and gouache.
+Although Flatstyle is what he is best known for, West also painted abstract and highly stylized works in oil, watercolor, distemper, and gouache.
 He illustrated four books and also sculpted in wood and metal.